 Monthly Archives: January 2016

 Garden arbours come in a range of styles and varieties.
 The most basic versions feature bare wood, with a simple canopy over the top.
-You’ll also find intricate trellis work which is ideal for vines and climbing plants, and a number of different canopy styles, from classic gothic arches to Japanese style curved roofs and minarets that evoke the Arabian Nights.
+You’ll also find intricate trellis work which is ideal for vines and climbing plants, and a number of different canopy styles, from classic gothic arches, to Japanese style curved roofs, to minarets that evoke pleasant memories or visions of Arabian Nights.